Gromeu2000/Pinball_Gonzalez_Angel_Romeu_Gerard/README.md

 ﻿# Pokemon Pinball

 This is a simple recreation of 1999's Pokemon Pinball for the Game Boy Colour.
 It was made from scratch in C++ using Visual Studio and with the Box2D physics library.
-This game was made by Gerard Romeu and Ángel González, two 2nd year Bachelor Degree in Video Game Design and Development at UPC CITM, Barcelona .
+This game was made by Gerard Romeu and Ángel González, two 2nd year  students of the Bachelor Degree in Video Game Design and Development at UPC CITM/TTC, Barcelona .